-If all you have is two days in London it is imperative that you stay somewhere central or at least near a tube station within a few stops from the main sights.
-Although by no means covering all the option in London, the areas listed below would be our top choices for a short stay for their convenience, security and experience.
+If all you have is two days in London it’s imperative that you stay somewhere central or at least near a tube station within a few stops from the main sights.
+Although by no means covering all the options in London, the areas listed below would be our top choices for a short stay for their convenience, security and experience.

 When researching and booking accommodations in London there are a couple of different options we recommend.
 If you want a place with a kitchen and separate bedrooms, look for a serviced apartment, like SACO listed below, or go to the Airbnb site and search for places with good reviews in your price range.

-If you are looking for a hotel, guest house or hostel we suggest you start with Hotels Combined.
-This search and booking site is great because it shows pricing from all the other big booking sites allowing you to get the very best deal available.
+If you are looking for a hotel, guest house or hostel we suggest you start with Booking.com or Hotels Combined.
+Booking.com has been our go-to booking site for years and we’ve always been happy with our accommodations.
+Hotels Combined is a different type of booking site as it compares the pricing on all the other major booking sites.

-This may be the most popular area for first time visitors to London as it is right in the heart of this lively city.
-The West End includes Covent Garden, Soho, Leicester Square, Oxford Street and Mayfair so you are just steps from some of London’s most exciting activities.
+This may be the most popular area for first-time visitors to London as it is right in the heart of this lively city.
+The West End includes Covent Garden, Soho, Leicester Square, Oxford Street and Mayfair.
+Staying in London’s West End places you just steps from some of the city’s most exciting activities.

-Here you will find most of London’s famous theaters along with great shopping, markets, restaurants, nightlife, and of course iconic English pubs.
-As is usually the case, convenience has a price which means that it is difficult to find budget accommodation in the West End.
-It is mostly 4-5 star hotels.
+In the West End, you will find most of London’s famous theaters along with great shopping, markets, restaurants, nightlife, and of course iconic English pubs.
+As is usually the case, convenience has a price which means it’s difficult to find budget accommodation in the West End.
+It’s mostly 4-5 star hotels in this area.